nielsbaloe/vertxui/README.md

 A [Vert.X](http://vertx.io/) pure-Java toolkit containing a Fluent HTML (with virtualDOM behind the scenes)), an Eventbus at server and clientside, and automatic browser reloading.

 VertxUI offers:
-* an EventBus at server and clients in the same language.
-* forget about URL's, just register and publish objects from and to the EventBus.
+* forget about URL's, just register and publish POJO's from and to websockets or the eventbus.
 * forget about HTML, just write fluent HTML.
 * forget about Javascript, you're familiar with Java.
 * forget about installing IDE tooling, the java to javascript translation happens at server-time.
 * during development: automatic browser reloading of generated javascript and other files (.css/.jpg) without browser refresh.
 * Fluent html has a virtual DOM behind the scenes (a la ReactJS), only visually updating what changed in your model.
+* the VertX EventBus is available at server and browsers in the same language.

 Pure-Java clientside (using GWT-elemental) means:
 * strong-typed client-side Javascript